-Moreover, you can “New product” here as well.
+Moreover, you can add the feature “New product” here as well.

 Speaking of, we’d like to give you a general note here.

-Normally, “New product” is used on marketplace websites for goods.
+Normally, the term “New product” is used on marketplace websites for goods.
 However, it’s also possible to add it to service ones.
-It’s just that typically services aren’t offered — they’re sought.
+It’s just that typically services aren’t "offered" but they’re "looked for".

 What we mean is that if somebody needs a drive home, they don’t check the list of available taxi drivers.
 They call for service and providers answer, right?

 Thus, it’s performers who offer their services in response to customers' calls — not customers answering to performers' offers in most cases.